vortex73/AIEA/README.md

 # AIEA---IBM
-It is a project which can identify an accident using (IBM Watson Visual Recognition)from real time footage and send information of the accident like location to the closest hospital via whatsapp
+*It is a project which can identify an accident using (IBM Watson Visual Recognition)from real time footage and send information of the accident like location to the closest hospital via whatsapp*

------------INSTRUCTIONS--------------
+-----------##INSTRUCTIONS--------------

 Prerequisite modules and  API Keys:

 main.py:

-1)keyboard module
+[x] keyboard module

 whatsapp.py:

-1)TWILIO module
+[x]TWILIO module

 watson_api.py:

-1) ibm_watson module
+[x] ibm_watson module

-2)IAM Authentication module
+[x]IAM Authentication module

-3)API Key for IBM Watson
+[x]API Key for IBM Watson

 tomtom(1).py:

-1)requests module
+[x]requests module

-2)configparser module
+[x]configparser module

-3)TomTom API Key
+[x]TomTom API Key

 -----TO RUN-----
 before running main.py change the path location in the code for it to store the images

 run main.py

+**Conceptualised and executed by Aditya, Ekanshh, Kaustubh, Narayan and Rohit **